mmann1123/pyGIS/pygis/docs/e_window_operations.md

 print(output_rio)
 ```

-The second array, initially filled with `0`s, will hold the running aggregate for the calculated values from each vectorized sliding window.
+The second array, initially filled with `0`s, will hold the pixel value as calculated from the vectorized sliding windows (e.g., mean).
 Since we are not performing calculations on any edge pixels, the shape of this array is slightly smaller than that of the input raster and also dependent on the shape of the kernel.
 This array will be inserted into and replace the non-edge placeholder values in the output array (which we just created).

 ```{code-cell} ipython3
 # Create raster array used to store window operation calculations for each pixel (excluding boundary pixels)